eldapour/office-2021/README.md

 ![Installing Office](https://raw.githubusercontent.com/21Z/Microsoft-Office-2021/main/assets/Installing-Office.jpg)

 Once the installation is completed, let's open any Office apps.
-As you can see, you need to activate the Office 2021 license; the trial license will expire in 7 days.
+As you can see, you need to activate the Office 2021 license.

 ![Activation Required](https://raw.githubusercontent.com/21Z/Microsoft-Office-2021/main/assets/Activation-Required.jpg)